mikefogelj/WorkOS-SSO-Example/node-sso-example/README.md

-# Node.js Example App with SSO powered by WorkOS
+# Node.js Example App with SSO powered by WorkOS and edited by Michael Fogel

 An example application demonstrating how to use the [WorkOS Node.js SDK](https://github.com/workos/workos-node) to authenticate users via SSO.